antunsimic/nodejs-projects/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Source-Available Commercial License (SACL) v1.0.
 See the LICENSE file for details.

 ## Author